itKD: Interchange Transfer-based Knowledge Distillation for 3D Object Detection: Limitation

-\textbf{Limitation.} We note that using the autoencoder often requires additional effort for propoely identifying the proper network structure or its hyper-parameters for the different 3D object detection.
-We believe that the deviations of the hyper-parameters are not high.
+The limitation of the interchange transfer lies in the fact that both the teacher and the student networks must maintain the same spatial resolution, as the interchange transfer is based on feature-based knowledge distillation.
+We also note that using the autoencoder often requires additional effort for identifying the proper network structure or its hyper-parameters for the different 3D object detection, but we believe that the deviations of the optimal hyper-parameters are not high.